 26. ‘indirect heating functionality’ means the product is capable of transferring part of the total heat output to a heat transfer fluid, for use as space heating or domestic hot water generation;

-27. ‘nominal heat output’ (Pnom) means the heat output of a local space heater comprising both direct heat output and indirect heat output (where applicable), when operating at the setting for the maximum heat output that can be maintained over an extended period, as declared by the manufacturer, expressed in kW;
+27. ‘nominal heat output’ or‘Pnom’ means the heat output of a local space heater comprising both direct heat output and indirect heat output (where applicable), when operating at the setting for the maximum heat output that can be maintained over an extended period, as declared by the manufacturer, expressed in kW;

-28. ‘minimum heat output’ (Pmin) means the heat output of a local space heater comprising both direct heat output and indirect heat output (where applicable), when operating at the setting for the lowest heat output, as declared by the manufacturer, expressed in kW;
+28. ‘minimum heat output’ orPmin’ means the heat output of a local space heater comprising both direct heat output and indirect heat output (where applicable), when operating at the setting for the lowest heat output, as declared by the manufacturer, expressed in kW;

-29. ‘maximum continuous heat output’ (Pmax,c) means the declared heat output of a electric local space heater when operating at the setting for the maximum heat output that can be maintained continuously over an extended period, as declared by the manufacturer, expressed in kW;
+29. ‘maximum continuous heat output’ or ‘Pmax,c’ means the declared heat output of a electric local space heater when operating at the setting for the maximum heat output that can be maintained continuously over an extended period, as declared by the manufacturer, expressed in kW;

 30. ‘intended for outdoor use’ means the product is suitable for safe operation outside enclosed spaces, including possible use in outdoor conditions;

-31. ‘equivalent model’ means a model placed on the market with the same technical parameters set out in Table 1, Table 2 or Table 3 of point 3 of Annex II as another model placed on the market by the same manufacturer.‘towel rail’ means a fixed local space heater which is equipped with additional features to hold and dry or warm towels;
+31. ‘equivalent model’ means a model placed on the market with the same technical parameters set out in Table 1, Table 2 or Table 3 of point 3 of Annex II as another model placed on the market by the same manufacturer.

+32. ‘towel rail’ means an electric fixed local space heater which design allows to hold towels with the purpose of warming them;

-‘cooking appliance’ means an appliance or part of an appliance which incorporates one or more cavities using electricity and/or gas in which food is prepared by use of a conventional or fan-forced mode;
+33. ‘cooking appliance’ means an appliance or part of it that incorporates one or more cavities using electricity, gas or both, to prepare food by use of a conventional or fan-forced mode;

-(33) ‘closed combustion, open fronted local space heater’ means a local space heater, using gaseous or liquid fuels, of which the combustion gases are not sealed from the space in which the product is fitted, but the front is closed and the air intake from the room can be adjusted.
-The product is sealed to a chimney or fireplace opening or requires a flue duct for the evacuation of products of combustion;

-(34) ‘balanced flue/closed combustion local space heater’ means a local space heater, using gaseous fuel, of which the combustion chamber is closed by a glass or metal pane and is sealed from the space in which the product is fitted, and which requires a flue system for the evacuation of the products of combustion.’;

-For Annexes II to V, additional definitions are set out in Annex I.

-Article 3 Ecodesign requirements and timetable
+Article 3 Ecodesign requirements

-The ecodesign requirements for local space heaters are set out in Annex II.

-Local space heaters shall meet the requirements set out in Annex II from 1 January 2018.
+The ecodesign requirements set out in Annex II shall apply from the dates indicated therein.

-Compliance with ecodesign requirements shall be measured and calculated in accordance with the methods set out in Annex III.
+Compliance with the requirements set out in Annex II shall be measured and calculated in accordance with the methods set out in Annex III.

 Article 4 Conformity assessment